PiSupply/PaPiRus/README.md

 ```
 #### Notes

-Your python script must be running with root previlages update the screen and change sizes.
+Your python script must be running with root privileges to update the screen and change sizes.
 This code will only allow the script to run as root

 ```python